Salam, Abdus Formerly, International Centre for Theoretical Physics, International Atomic Energy Agency, Trieste, Italy. Nobelist.

 - Additional Readings

-Fundamental forces that act between elementary particles, of which all matter is assumed to be composed.
+The most basic, irreducible forces that act between elementary particles, of which all matter is assumed to be composed.
 The fundamental interactions describe how matter behaves on the smallest subatomic scales and the largest cosmological scales (Fig. 1).
 See also: Atom; Elementary particle; Matter (physics); Universe

 The content above is only an excerpt.